TaqiHamoda/five-android/README.md

 - Review dependencies and whether they are truly needed
 - Make it possible for the app to be device admin
 - Double-check how blocklists are obtained (are they local or are they updated from online source)
-- Make GitHub actions compile and create a release with APK
-    - Extend list of architectures to more archs
 - Add password functionality in settings.
   - If user forgets password, they have the option to disable password prompting after 24 hours
   - During those 24 hours, they can cancel the "disable password request"